 “Dearest Diksha, these mixed emotions are only to be expected.
 It is natural that you would still feel love for and miss people who were maybe not good to you or for you.
 It must feel like losing a pair of limbs, even if they were limbs that had been the source of much pain.”

 My father’s loss made me realize how I was dealing with loss in all aspects of life and what I was doing wrong.
 It was my inflexion point in life which reflected the entire 28 years of my life in front of me.
-I never got to have the last conversation with him and the closure of our disagreements never happened.
-A person I thought I was never close to, left me with so much loneliness.
+I never got to have the last conversation with him and the closure of our half-left conversations never happened.
+The loss of our distance left me with so much loneliness.
 Strange!
-Probably, the feeling that I was not closing other losses that had occurred in my life: betrayal from past love, an unfulfilled professional dream, a fight with my childhood friend?
+Probably, the feeling that I was not closing other losses that had occurred in my life: betrayal from love, an unfulfilled professional dream, a fight with my childhood friend?
 It was all in front of me on a big canvas.

 With time and travelling the world, I now realise how unequipped Indian adults are to deal with loss and loneliness.
 This is probably the first generation living away from families from a very young age, choosing their life-partners without the interference of family, having the courage to follow their own dream careers and we have a lot of young women who are changing stereotypes.
 The repercussions of these choices often lead to isolation from the traditional idea of a community or society which could be one of the most evident root causes for depression.
 The WHO estimates that 20% of Indians may suffer from depression in their lifetime.
 Another survey, the National Mental Health Survey in India (2015- 16) has estimated that only about 10-12% of people suffering from depression in India get treated.
 I was fortunate to not be in the 20% estimate of WHO, but I do believe that my fight with loneliness saved me at the right time.